Jiadong001/AI4Bio_Paper_Reading_List/README.md

-Format of the list:
-- [ ] Previous Updates
-- [x] Latest Updates

-Latest update date: 2023-09-25

 <!-- ---
 Overview of AI4Science in 2023:
 - A brief: [Scientific discovery in the age of artificial intelligence](https://www.nature.com/articles/s41586-023-06221-2)
 - A detailed: [Artificial Intelligence for Science in Quantum, Atomistic, and Continuum Systems](https://arxiv.org/abs/2307.08423) -->

+Format of the list below:
+- [ ] Previous Updates
+- [x] Latest Updates

+Latest update date: 2024-03-31

 ---
 # AI for protein domain